Ten grand London houses

 As the country's great mansions get set to open for the summer season, we find ten of our favourite historic houses in London.

 Although the building dates back to 1305 when it was given to Edward II by the Bishop of Durham, it now stands as a masterclass in Art Deco design and architecture.
 Built by textile magnates Stephen and Virginia Courtauld, the interiors overflow with glamour and opulence; a stunning gold-plated bathroom, Virginia’s walk-in wardrobe and the bedroom of the couple’s pet lemur really set the scene.
-After extensive restoration, Eltham reopened in Spring 2015 with five new rooms to enjoy.
-Open from 3 April.
+Open daily from 3 April.

 This grand Hyde Park mansion has been the home of the Dukes of Wellington since the 1st Duke bought it after his victory over Napoleon.
-The Iron Duke filled his home with glittering objects, lavish furnishings, military memorabilia and a few portraits of the victor.
-The house refreshed its interpretation in 2015 to coincide with the 200th anniversary of the Battle of Waterloo.
+It's the bicentenary of the infamous battle at Waterloo this year and a visit will be rewarded with a host of events and a refreshed interpretation.
+The Iron Duke filled his home with glittering objects, lavish furnishings, military memorabilia and of course, a few portraits of the victor.
 Open from 18 April.

 One of the last surviving country estates in London, Osterley is another grand Robert Adam creation.
-The recently re-established garden borders and expansive park grounds are the highlights; but the house presents some wonderful treasures as well.
-A theatrical domed State Bed, ornate Robert Adam commode and a fabulous Chinese ‘model junk’ originally made for the Emperor are some of the pieces to enjoy.
+The recently re-established garden borders and expansive park grounds are the highlights; but the house presents some treasures worth seeing also.
+A theatrical domed State Bed, ornate Robert Adam commode and a very fabulous Chinese ‘model junk’ originally made for the Emperor are some of the pieces to enjoy.
 House open Wednesday to Sunday.

-This Georgian villa’s star attraction is The Wernher Collection, a magnificent holding of art collected by the diamond magnate Sir Julius Wernher.
+This Georgian villa’s star attraction is The Wernher Collection, a magnificent holding of art collected by the diamond magnate of the same name.
 The mansion has almost 700 works of art on display including Renaissance bronzes, Dutch Old Masters, maiolica pottery and miniature ivory carvings.
 Entry by guided tour only, open from 28 March.

-Kenwood House, designed by Robert Adam, is set in the gently rolling landscape of Hampstead Heath.
-It has an impressive collection of Old Master and British paintings including works by Joshua Reynolds and Thomas Gainsborough.
-Don’t miss Johannes Vermeer’s classic work The Guitar Player – a real treat.
+Recently re-opened after a £5.95m restoration, Kenwood House is set in Hampstead’s lush rolling hills and has an impressive collection of Old Master and British paintings ranging from works by Joshua Reynolds and Thomas Gainsborough.
+Don’t miss Johannes Vermeer’s classic work The Guitar Player, now back at Kenwood after a stint at the National Gallery during the house’s renovation.
+A real treat.
 Open daily.